 Headquartered in Farmington, CT, STANLEY[®] Access Technologies is the largest manufacturer, installer and service provider of automatic doors in North America.

 PRODUCT DESCRIPTION

-The STANLEY Access Magic Force Automatic Swing Operators are manufactured in an ISO 9001 certified facilities in Farmington, Connecticut.
+The STANLEY Access Dura-GlideTM 2000/3000 Automatic Sliding Doors are manufactured in ISO 9001 certified facilities in Farmington, Connecticut and Greenfield, Indiana.